yuki172/symbols-embedding/README.md

-## What the notebooks contain
+## Instructions to run the code

-`run_train` is an example of running the `train.py` script.

-`results` plots training loss and t-SNE plots for different hyperparameter configurations.

-`inference` contains the function `retrieve_top_k`, which, given a model and query image, plots the k images having embeddings closest to the query embedding.
+1. Run `pip install -r requirements.txt`

-Data should be organized like this
+2. Data should be organized like this

 ```
 data/